 Sweet Potato Nutrition

 The nutritional benefits of sweet potatoes (particularly in the orange fleshed variety) are mainly based on their rich content of beta-carotene, an antioxidant pigment that is a precursor of vitamin A. The levels of beta-carotene in a sweet potato can be identified by the intensity of the tuber's orange pigmentation.
 Beta-carotene deficiency is the main cause of blindness, disease, and premature death among children under five and pregnant women.
-This can be prevented by the daily intake of 4.4 ounces (125 g) of sweet potatoes most orange-fleshed varieties, enough to satisfy the beta-carotene needs of a toddler.
+This can be prevented by consuming 4.4 ounces (125 g) of sweet potatoes daily, enough to satisfy the beta-carotene needs of a toddler.

-In addition, sweet potato provides all B-complex vitamins, particularly B5 (pantothenic acid), which is essential for the synthesis of coenzyme A (CoA) and acyl carrier protein, both important for fatty acids metabolism, as well as for vitamin B12 proper absorption; and B6 (pyroxidine), necessary for normal brain development and function, as well as for the production of serotonin and norepinephrine, hormones that influence mood, and melatonin, which helps regulate the body clock.
+In addition, sweet potato provides all B-complex vitamins, particularly B5 (pantothenic acid), which is essential for the synthesis of coenzyme A (CoA) and acyl carrier protein(both important for fatty acids metabolism) as well as for proper vitamin B12 absorption; and B6 (pyridoxine), necessary for normal brain development and function, as well as for the production of serotonin and norepinephrine, hormones that influence mood, and melatonin, which helps regulate the body clock.

 The potassium in sweet potatoes provides a cardioprotective effect, balancing body fluids and electrolytes, heart and nerve function, and blood pressure.
-Other minerals, contained in good amounts in the sweet potato tuber are copper, which aids with blood cells production and transport, and manganese, which helps forming connective tissue, bones, blood clotting, and sex hormones, as well as regulating important metabolic functions.
+Other minerals, contained in good amounts in the sweet potato tuber are copper, which aids with blood cells production and transport, and manganese, which helps form connective tissue, bones, blood clotting, and sex hormones, as well as regulate important metabolic functions.

-The nutritional value of the sweet potato is rounded by smaller amounts of many essential minerals, such as iron, magnesium, phosphorous, zinc, phosphorus, and calcium, as well as vitamin E (alpha-tocopherol).
+The nutritional value of the sweet potato is rounded by smaller amounts of many essential minerals, such as iron, magnesium, phosphorous, zinc, phosphorus, calcium, and vitamin E (alpha-tocopherol).

-100 grams of baked sweet potato with skin provide 90 calories, as well as 4%, 7%, and 13% of the dietary value for protein, carbohydrate, and dietary fiber, respectively.
+100 grams of baked sweet potato with skin provide 90 calories, as well as 4%, 7%, and 13% of the dietary value for protein, carbohydrates, and dietary fiber, respectively.